Code-Institute-Submissions/The-Book-Club/README.md

    1. Again, click on the repository called The-Book-Club.
    2. Along the top bar, find the “clone or download” button.
-   3. Here you have several options
+   3. Here you have the option to clone by HTTPS or SSH.
-       + Clone via HTTPS
-       + Clone via SSH
    4. Once you have chose your desired option, then click the copy icon next to the URL.
    5. Open Git Bash.
    6. Ensure you are in the correct directory which you want to copy the code into.
 If not, change the directory now.